 This is now known as spinal articulation.
 In Polestar, spine articulation is our third principle.
 To us, this means how you distribute movement throughout the spine, and as a result, you get a distribution of the forces you then put through it.
 If you can do this well, the chances of pain and injury in one specific area go down.

 It has been estimated that 50 million people worldwide play golf every year and around 4 million of those are in the UK!
 This is about 8% of our adult population (1).
+The 16th July this year should have been marking the start of the 149th Open Championship.
+Sadly, due to Covid-19, this is the first year since the 2nd world war that it has been cancelled.

 This year, in honour of the British Open, we are going to explain spine articulation in a little bit more detail and how improving it can help you prevent back pain and improve your golf swing.
+So even if you can’t be sat watching the British Open you can be improving your swing and your overall game!

 A bit of simple anatomy to remember